Best Unvented Cylinders

 |Bedrooms||Showers / Bathrooms||Indirect (litres)||Direct(litres)|

-Note: Legally unvented cylinders can only be installed by engineers with a G3 Unvented Hot Water qualification.
-This is in addition to being Gas Safe registered.
+Note: Legally, unvented cylinders can only be installed by engineers with a G3 Unvented Hot Water qualification.
+This is in addition to being a Gas Safe registered engineer.

 How much does an unvented cylinder cost?